eccelerators/SimStm/README.md

 ### General

-In SimStm instructions a line is a instruction, except empty lines or comment only lines.
+In SimStm a line is an instruction, except empty lines or comment only lines.
 Subroutine labels are considered as instruction in this manner too.

 The colon postfix of a subroutine label must end with a colon.
 No space is allowed between the label ID and the colon.